Programmer-Mehadi/pc-whiz-builder/README.md

 <br><h5>INSTALL</h5>

-    1. Clone the repositories
+    1. Clone the repositories.
-    2. Open the folder in cmd
+    2. Open the folder in cmd.
-    3. Run `npm i` or `npm install`
+    3. Run `npm i` or `npm install`.
+    4. Change env.text file to .env and set your own keys.

 <h5>Front End Live Site</h5>